itsjunetime/tdf/README.md

 2. Clone the repo and `cd` into it
 3. Run `cargo build --release`

-Alternatively, if you'd like to squeeze the most performance out of this tool, you'll want to run `bash ./scripts/build_most_optimized.sh` and pull the resulting binary from `./target/$target/tdf`.

 ## Why in the world would you use this?

 I dunno.
 Just for fun, mostly.